mDeploys/mdeploy/README.md

 ## License

-All rights reserved © MDeploy
+All rights reserved © mDeploy